ogotoh/spaln/README.md

     % spaln -Q7 -d dictdisc_g -yS -T dictdisc -O12 -g [-t10] dictdisc.cf.gz
     % sortgrcd -O15 -F2 dictdisc.grd.gz
 ```

 ## <a name="Changes">Changes from previous version</a>

+1. The algorithm for delimiting a genic region has been modified to find remote terminal coding exon(s) separated by long (up to 99.6% quantile) intron(s) from the main body of the gene.
+2. The -yx0 option now tries to search for missing internal micro exons and terminal very short coding exons.
+3. Selenocysteine (denoted by U) is now regarded as the 21th amino acid which favorably matches an in-frame TGA termination codon (U in the Tron code) upon DNA vs amino acid sequence alignment.
+4. Gene candidates are now sorted according to the final alignment score rather than the intermediate chained HSP score.
+This modification has improved the chance of true orthologous hits rather than paralog hits at an expense of a slight increase in computational load.
+5. Compared with the previous versions, a larger number of species-specific parameter sets (247 <- 102) are provided to support more species (1495 <- 688). **Note** that some parameter-set identifiers are changed.
+Please use eight-digit species identifies (e.g. zea_mays) rather than former parameter-set identifiers (e.g. Magnolio) as the argument of -T option.

+## Changes in version 2.4.0
 1. **Spaln** can now directly format genomic sequences without relying on 'make' command.
 See [Format](#Format).
 2. The internal format of index files is slightly modified.
 Although previously-formatted files can be used by the new version, the opposite is not true.
 Note that use of older files with the new version can lead to a slight loss in sensitivity.
 3. The above change has been done to facilitate multi-thread operation at the format time, although the acceleration rate by multi-threading is only marginal.